convox-examples/rails/README.md

 # Rails on Convox Example

-This repository contains an example Ruby on Rails 4.2 app configured for local development and deployment via Convox.
+This repository contains an example Ruby on Rails 4.2 app configured for local development and deployment to Convox.

 The following is a step-by-step walkthrough of how the app was configured and why.